tunks/scala-scratchpad/category-theory/README.md

 val optionApplicativeDemo2 = 1 ap (nope ap (3 map add3)) // Some(4)
 ```

-### The validity applicative functor
+### The either applicative functor

-The validity applicative functor can be used to pass potentially invalid arguments to a function.
+The either applicative functor can be used to pass potentially invalid arguments to a function.
 This is useful when arguments must first be parsed.

 ```scala
 trait Semigroup[A] {